South Korea Wildfires largest On Record: Disaster Chief - UrduPoint

 South Korea Wildfires 'largest On Record': Disaster Chief

-Andong, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2025) Wildfires in South Korea are now "the largest on record" having burned more forest than any previous blaze, the country's disaster chief said Thursday, as the death toll rose to 26.
+Andong, (APP - UrduPoint / Pakistan Point News - 27th Mar, 2025) Wildfires in South Korea are now the largest and deadliest on record, having burned more forest and killed more people than any previous blaze, officials said Thursday, as the death toll hit 27.

-More than a dozen fires broke out over the weekend, scorching wide swathes of the southeast, forcing around 27,000 people to urgently evacuate, with the fire cutting off roads and downing communications lines as residents fled in panic.
+More than a dozen fires broke out over the weekend, scorching wide swathes of the southeast and forcing around 37,000 people to flee, with the fire cutting off roads and downing communications lines as residents escaped in panic.

+South Korea's Ministry of Interior and Safety said that 27 people had been killed and dozens more injured, with the toll likely to rise.
+It is the highest number of deaths since the Korea Forest Service started records for wildfires in 1987.

-"The wildfire is spreading rapidly," said Lee Han-kyung, disaster and safety division chief.
+More than 35,000 hectares (86,500 acres) of forest have been burned, Lee Han-kyung, disaster and safety division chief said, adding that the fire was still spreading "rapidly".

-"26 people have died, eight are seriously injured and 22 have been lightly injured," he said.

-"The forest damage has reached 35,810 hectares, already exceeding the area affected by the 2000 east coast wildfire, previously the largest on record, by more than 10,000 hectares."

-The extent of damage makes it South Korea's largest ever wildfire, after the inferno in April 2000 that scorched 23,913 hectares across the east coast.
+The extent of damage makes it South Korea's largest ever wildfire, after an inferno in April 2000 that scorched 23,913 hectares across the east coast.

 Authorities said changing wind patterns and dry weather had revealed the limitations of conventional firefighting methods.

-Last year was South Korea's hottest year on record, with the Korea Meteorological Administration saying that the average annual temperature was 14.5 degrees Celsius -- two degrees higher than the preceding 30-year average of 12.5 degrees.
+Last year was South Korea's hottest year on record, although temperatures in the months running up to the blaze had been colder than last year, and in line with the country's 30-year average, Korea Meteorological Administration data shows.

-The fire-hit region had been experiencing unusually dry weather with below-average precipitation, authorities said, with the South experiencing more than double the number of fires this year than last.
+But the fire-hit region had been experiencing unusually dry weather with below-average precipitation, authorities said.

 Some types of extreme weather have a well-established link with climate change, such as heatwaves or heavy rainfall.